Mk-0-wan/gitty/README.md

 2. Install the necessary dependencies outlined in the README.md file.
 3. Follow the setup instructions to configure Gitty for your environment.
 4. Explore the intuitive interface and gain valuable insights into your GitHub activity.
+5. For more direct and informative way to build gitty from your machine switch to the dev branch and follow the detailed readme instructionsa.

 ## Contributing 🏗️